-This program began with funding though Medtronic Philanthropy as part of the HeartRescue project.
-The vision of HeartRescue is for every American who suffers from sudden cardiac arrest (SCA) to receive life saving, state-of-the-art care at the scene, en route and in the hospital.
+This program began with funding through Medtronic Philanthropy as part of the HeartRescue Project.
+The vision of HeartRescue is for every American who suffers from sudden cardiac arrest (SCA) to receive life-saving, state-of-the-art care at the scene, en route and in the hospital.

 About Sudden Cardiac Arrest

 Sudden Cardiac Arrest (SCA) is an electrical malfunction of the heart that is immediate, and unexpected.
 This loss of heart function disrupts its pumping, stopping blood flow to the rest of your body.

 SCA is NOT a heart attack, which is when a blockage limits blood flow to a portion of the heart.
 A heart attack can however trigger an electrical malfunction that leads to sudden cardiac arrest.

 If not treated immediately, SCA can cause sudden cardiac death.
 Beginning cardiopulmonary resuscitation (CPR) or chest compressions can improve the chances of survival until emergency personnel arrive.